The Access Center provides resources available to enhance access to the general education curriculum for students with disabilities.

 Very Special Camps List of camps and programs for people with special needs.

-The ESE Website is designed to be an informational source to parents, caregivers and teachers of exceptional students.
+The SSPS Website is designed to be an informational source to parents, caregivers and teachers of exceptional students.
 The website strives to provide as much information about the services and supports available through the Pasco School District, the State of Florida, community agencies and community groups.
 The website does not endorse nor represent any particular resource/agency; its intent is to provide information that may be of interest to a variety of audiences.